Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Some of Mercy’s site(s) and service(s) collect personally identifiable information to further personalize your experience within a site.
 Some site(s) and service(s) require that you provide personally identifiable information in order to participate in the activities and offerings within.

-Mercy College collects several types of information from and about users of our Website, including information:
+Mercy University collects several types of information from and about users of our Website, including information:

 - By which you may be personally identified, such as name, postal address, e-mail address, telephone number, social security number or other personal information; and/or